LGBTQ rights in South Korea: Bullying and discrimination

-Young LGBT people in South Korea often face bullying and discrimination.
-A 2014 survey conducted by the GongGam Human Rights Law Foundation revealed that 54% of LGBT Korean youths reported being harassed previously by their classmates and fellow students.
+Young LGBTQ people in South Korea often face bullying and discrimination.
+A 2014 survey conducted by the GongGam Human Rights Law Foundation revealed that 54% of LGBTQ Korean youths reported being harassed previously by their classmates and fellow students.
 Students interviewed by Human Rights Watch described being excluded and ostracized, being targeted online, or being physically harassed.
 A 22-year-old lesbian woman recalled that once her sexual orientation became known at her secondary school, she was singled out for harassment and the students criticized her saying: ‘You are homosexual, you're dirty.’
 A 22-year-old gay man, recalled that classmates in middle school used “gay” as a slur, targeting boys who were perceived to be gay.
 A 17-year-old girl recalled classmates saying that homosexuals should die.
 Students were also targeted if they were seen to be socializing too closely or intimately with same-sex peers.

 A 2017 study exploring the rates of suicide ideation and attempts within Korean LGBT adolescents revealed that those youth who identified as homosexual or bisexual reported highest rates of suicidal ideation and medically serious attempts.
-Additional studies of suicide risk among youth revealed that LGBT youth in Korea experience extreme forms of bullying and discrimination that gives rise to higher rates of suicide attempts and risks.
+Additional studies of suicide risk among youth revealed that LGBTQ youth in Korea experience extreme forms of bullying and discrimination that gives rise to higher rates of suicide attempts and risks.

-Although many studies focus on discrimination that LGBT youths experience, discrimination based on sexual orientation or gender identity is not only faced by adolescents in Korea, but also by adults.
+Although many studies focus on discrimination that LGBTQ youths experience, discrimination based on sexual orientation or gender identity is not only faced by adolescents in Korea, but also by adults.
 A 2018 study revealed that 22.6% of LGB adults and 51.5% of transgender adults in Korea faced harsh discrimination and unfair treatment within the past year.
-Similarly, surveys conducted on LGBT adults in Korea reveal that the proportion of bisexual and lesbian women who reported having depressive symptoms was significantly higher than heterosexual women in Korea.
+Similarly, surveys conducted on LGBTQ adults in Korea reveal that the proportion of bisexual and lesbian women who reported having depressive symptoms was significantly higher than heterosexual women in Korea.

 A 2022 study revealed that those who had past experience with bullying and discrimination because of their sexual identity had 1.65 times more occurrences of unrestful and poor sleep quality compared to those that have not faced discrimination against their sexual identity.
-Unhealthy sleep is known to perpetuate stress and depressive symptoms and thus it can be inferred that LGBT people who face discrimination are at higher risk of depression and stress/anxiety.
+Unhealthy sleep is known to perpetuate stress and depressive symptoms and thus it can be inferred that LGBTQ people who face discrimination are at higher risk of depression and stress/anxiety.